AdobeDocs/experience-manager-cloud-service.de-DE/help/overview/what-is-new-and-different.md

 ---
-title: Was ist anders und was ist neu - Adobe Experience Manager als Cloud Service
+title: What is Different and What is New - Adobe Experience Manager as a Cloud Service
 description: 'Was ist anders und Was ist neu - Adobe Experience Manager (AEM) als Cloud Service. '
 translation-type: tm+mt
-source-git-commit: e381807d7c199113689304e9481dfe2022ee5f93
+source-git-commit: ff9823f3d083ebc1dc5d130919144fe3678a13ed
 workflow-type: tm+mt
-source-wordcount: '1809'
+source-wordcount: '1834'
-ht-degree: 10%
+ht-degree: 11%

 ---

 # Neue Funktionen und Unterschiede {#what-is-new-and-what-is-different}

-Seit vielen Jahren ist AEM sowohl verfügbar als auch:
+Seit vielen Jahren stehen AEM beide zur Verfügung:

 * On-Premise

-* als verwalteter Dienst
+* as a Managed Service

-Es bestehen intrinsische Unterschiede zwischen diesen vorherigen Ansätzen und AEM als Cloud Service:
+There are intrinsic differences between these previous approaches and AEM as a Cloud Service:

 * [Architektur](#architecture)
 * [Upgrades](#upgrades)